-- 1. Chronic violations of wastewater discharge limits, defined here as those in which sixty-six percent (66%) or more of all the measurements taken during a six (6) month period exceed (by any magnitude) a numeric Pretreatment Standard or Requirement, including instantaneous limits. - 2.
+- 1. Chronic violations of wastewater Discharge limits, defined here as those in which 66 percent or more of all of the measurements taken for the same pollutant parameter during a 6-month period exceed (by any magnitude) a numeric Pretreatment Standard or Requirement, including instantaneous limits, as defined by 40 CFR 403.3(1). - 2.
 Technical Review Criteria (TRC) violations, defined here as those in which thirty-three percent (33%) or more of all of the measurements for the same pollutant parameter taken during a six (6) month period equal or exceed the product of the numeric Pretreatment Standard or Requirement including instantaneous limits multiplied by the applicable TRC (TRC = 1.4 for BOD, TSS, fats, oil and grease, and 1.2 for all other pollutants except pH). - 3.
-Any other violation of a Pretreatment Standard or Requirement (daily maximum, long-term average, instantaneous limit or narrative Standard) that the District determines has caused, alone or in combination with other discharges, Interference or Pass Through (including endangering the health of District personnel or the general public). - 4.
-Any discharge of a pollutant that has caused imminent endangerment to human health, welfare, or to the environment, or has resulted in the POTW's exercise of its emergency authority to halt or prevent such a discharge. - 5.
+Any other violation of a Pretreatment Standard or Requirement (daily maximum, long-term average, instantaneous limit or narrative Standard) that the District determines has caused, alone or in combination with other discharges, Interference or Pass Through (including endangering the health of District personnel or the general public).

+- 4. Any discharge of a pollutant that has caused imminent endangerment to human health, welfare, or to the environment, or has resulted in the POTW's exercise of its emergency authority to halt or prevent such a discharge. - 5.
 Failure to meet, within ninety (90) days after the schedule date, a compliance schedule milestone contained in a local control mechanism or enforcement order for starting construction, completing construction, or attaining final compliance. - 6.
 Failure to provide, within thirty (30) days after the due date, required reports such as baseline monitoring reports, 90-day compliance reports, periodic self-monitoring reports, and reports on compliance with compliance schedules. - 7.
 Failure to accurately report noncompliance. - 8.
-Any other violation or group of violations, which may include a violation of Best Management Practices, which the District determines may adversely affect the operation or implementation of the local pretreatment program. - C. Administrative Enforcement Actions. - 1.
-Notice of Violation (NOV).
+Any other violation or group of violations, which may include a violation of Best Management Practices, which the District determines may adversely affect the operation or implementation of the local pretreatment program.

+C. Administrative Enforcement Actions.

+1. Notice of Violation (NOV).